Volcker rule could have flagged JPM trades earlier

 JPMorgan announced last month that a failed hedging strategy had morphed into something more speculative that has produced at least $2 billion in losses.
 JPMorgan Chief Executive Jamie Dimon, who will appear before the same Senate panel next week, has called the trades “sloppy” and “stupid”.

-The announcement has shaken Wall Street and Washington, raising questions about whether banks are still taking too many risks following the 2007-2009 financial crisis and how much capital they should have to hold as a safeguard against losses.
+The announcement has shaken Wall Street and Washington, raising questions about whether banks are still taking too many risks following the 2007-2009 financial crisis.

-During the hearing on Wednesday, lawmakers pressed regulators on whether they fell down on the job and what sort of implications JPMorgan’s losses have for financial reform.
+During the hearing on Wednesday, lawmakers pressed regulators on whether they fell down on the job and what sort of implications JPMorgan’s losses have on financial reform.

 “Shouldn’t the sheer size of these trades have been a huge red flag for the OCC?” asked Democratic Senator Robert Menendez to Thomas Curry, the head of the Office of the Comptroller of the Currency.